Irish singer Sinead O'Connor of Nothing Compares 2 U fame dies at 56

 It wouldn’t be until her inking of a contract with Chrysalis Records did Sinead receive wider critical acclaim for the release of her debut album, The Lion and The Cobra.
 But it was through her 1990 release, I Do Not Want What I Haven’t Got, featuring a now classic cover of Prince’s Nothing Compares 2 U, that truly cemented Sinead’s global recognition as a musical artist.

-In spite of receiving four Grammy nominations off the success of her album, Sinead ultimately made the decision to withdraw her name from the organisation’s consideration.
+In spite of receiving four Grammy nominations off the success of her album, Sinead would ultimately make the decision to withdraw her name from the organisation’s consideration.

 Sinead’s subsequent albums would fail to match the success of her second studio album, but she remained nonetheless active in the music industry throughout the 2000s.
-This included the release of Sean-Nós Nua, an album she recorded that featured a number of songs sung in Irish, as well as musical projects with Massive Attack and Dolly Parton.
-While she entered a brief retirement, she later returned to music and recorded a clutch of studio albums, numbering ten with 2014’s I’m Not Bossy, I’m the Boss.
+This included Sean-Nós Nua, an album she recorded that featured a number of songs sung in Irish, as well as musical projects with Massive Attack and Dolly Parton.
+While she entered a brief retirement, she would later go on to release a number of other albums, numbering ten with 2014’s I’m Not Bossy, I’m the Boss.

 Beyond her vocal range, one could argue that it was Sinead’s fierce refusal to buckle under the pressures of the music industry’s commercialisation of the female identity which also contributed greatly to her reputation.
 Despite her success in the 1990s, she remained steadfast in her refusal to remain a passive figure in music as record executives had suggested, and shaved her head in response to their request for her to change her image.